The Normal Pancreas and What it Does

 Signs of Pancreatitis

-The classical signs in dogs are appetite loss, vomiting, diarrhea, painful abdomen, and fever or any combination thereof.
+The classical signs in the dog are appetite loss, vomiting, diarrhea, a painful abdomen, and fever or any combination thereof.
 Pancreatitis can come on suddenly and seemingly out of nowhere or it can be a smoldering on-going condition that waxes and wanes.

 Making the Diagnosis